30-Second Overview

 - Creative talent flowing to other industries

-- Insufficient park management professionals
+- Shortage of park management professionals

 Balancing Localization and Internationalization